crying

 Spanish

-How common is "cry"?
+How common is "crying"?

 It appears most frequently in fiction texts and less often in other writings.